j961224/j961224/README.md

 **To be the best...!**

-*  I’m currently learning NLP & Abstractive Summarization
+*  I’m currently learning and working about NLP & Abstractive Summarization & Time Series prediction

 ### :smile: Interests